Broadcast Station Quarterly Reports Due Jan. 10, 2007; New Children’s Programming Requirements Effective Jan. 2, 2007

 Children’s Programming (TV Only)

 The Report identifies programs specifically designed to serve the educational and informational needs of children and explains how so-called “Core Programming” qualifies as such.
 To qualify as Core Programming, a program must serve the educational and informational needs of children 16 years of age and under (in contrast to the commercial limits applicable to programming aimed at children who are 12 or younger), must air between the hours of 7 a.m. and 10 p.m. on a regularly scheduled weekly basis and must be at least 30 minutes long.
-Also, as of Sept.
-19, all Core Programming must be identified by displaying the E/I symbol throughout the program.
+All Core Programming must be identified by displaying the E/I symbol throughout the program.

 Any licensee that has aired at least three hours per week of Core Programming, averaged over a six-month period, will be deemed to have satisfied its obligations to air such programming, and shall be deemed to have satisfied that requirement in its renewal application.
 Licensees that do not meet these processing guidelines will be required to demonstrate compliance with the Children’s Television Act prior to grant of their renewal application.
 These Reports should be kept in the station’s public file until final action on the station’s next license renewal application.